 What's on your mind and in your heart?

-Expressive writing is the cornerstone of wellness and writing connections.
-If you are not familiar with expressive writing you may be asking: "Just what is expressive writing, and how is that related to my wellness?"
+Expressive writing is a cornerstone of wellness and writing connections.
+If you are not familiar with it, you may be asking: "Just what is expressive writing, and how is that related to my wellness?"

 Expressive writing pays more attention to feelings than the events, memories, objects, or people in the contents of a narrative.
 Like narrative writing, expressive writing may have the arc of a story: beginning, middle, and end.
 Sometimes expressive writing behaves like a story that swells to crest and resolves itself on firm ground.
 But often, expressive writing is turbulent and unpredictable, and that is OK.
 Expressive writing is not so much what happened as it is how you feel about what happened or is happening.

-The connection between expressive writing and wellness was discovered by Dr. James Pennebaker, Chair of Psychology, at the University of Texas, Austin.1 In his landmark research project, Pennebaker developed an expressive writing prompt to uncover the potential health benefits of writing about emotional upheaval.
-Pennebaker's research project has been replicated hundreds of times with positive outcomes.
+The connection between expressive writing and wellness has been notably explored by Dr. James Pennebaker at the University of Texas at Austin.
+1 In his landmark research project, Pennebaker developed an expressive writing prompt to uncover the potential health benefits of writing about emotional upheaval.
+Pennebaker's research project has been replicated many times with positive outcomes.
 The prompt and subsequent studies are often referred to as the Pennebaker Paradigm.

 Become Your Own Researcher

 To help you get a better understanding of expressive writing and what it can do for you, I am asking you to become your own researcher.
-Try out this exercise and report on your findings by commenting to this blog post.
-The writing prompt is at the end of these guidelines.
-Remember, you are asked to write for 20 minutes each day for four days.
+Try out this exercise and report on your findings by commenting on this blog post.

 1. Time: Write a minimum of 20 minutes per day for four consecutive days.